Page 1 of 3

 Antiquarian books and manuscripts

-Brasenose holds a substantial and interesting collection of antiquarian books and manuscripts dating back to the sixteenth century.
+Brasenose holds a substantial and interesting collection of antiquarian books and manuscripts dating back to the thirteenth century.
 It is believed that by the mid-sixteenth century Brasenose owned in excess of 100 volumes and now holds around 2,500 books published before 1641.
 Many of these were chained until 1780 when a major refurbishment took place under the direction of James Wyatt.